 Credit risk is the risk that the counter party will cause a financial loss to the Group by failing to discharge an obligation.
 This includes the risk of decline in the credit standing of the customer.
 While such decline does not imply default, it increases the probability of the customer defaulting.
-Financial instruments that are exposed to credit risk are bank balances, finance receivables at fair value through other comprehensive income, finance receivables at amortised cost, financial assets at amortised cost and other assets.
+Financial instruments that are exposed to credit risk are bank balances, finance receivables at fair value through other comprehensive income, finance receivables at amortised cost and other assets.